Sustainable Tourism

 EUROPARC has long recognised the need to take care of both the land and the people who live and work there and often derive their livelihoods from those who come to appreciate these special places.
 We understand that not only are parks themselves facing challenges and pressure from visitation and misuse on the land they manage but have the opportunity and potential to act as catalysts for sustainability and lifestyle changes at a local and regional and indeed national level.

 In 1993 EUROPARC published the groundbreaking report “Loving them to death”, which called for sustainable tourism in Europe’s Protected Areas.
-Further, in 1995, EUROPARC took the initiative to set up the European Charter for Sustainable Tourism in Protected Areas.
+Further, in 1995, EUROPARC took the initiative to set up the European Charter for Sustainable Tourism (ECST) in Protected Areas.

 We believe that Sustainable Tourism is a state of mind, a conscious choice to work, live and be on holiday in a different way.